AndreMiras/slashed/README.md

 Add the new `chain_name` to `src/chains.ts` and start the indexer with `CHAIN_NAME` and `TENDERMINT_RPC_URL`.

+On the infra side update `terraform/variables.tf` with the new `chain_name`.
+We also need to create a new `slashed-chain_name-tendermint-rpc` entry in GCP Secret Manager.

 ## DB backup & restore

 Backup everything: